jrjacobs24/soundwave/wp-content/plugins/adsense-plugin/readme.txt

 * Changed : Usability at the settings page of the plugin was improved.

 == Upgrade Notice ==

+= V1.47 =
+* New features added.

+= V1.46 =
+* The compatibility with new WordPress version updated.

+= V1.45 =
+* The compatibility with new WordPress version updated.

+= V1.44 =
+* Bugs fixed.

+= V1.43 =
+* Plugin optimization completed.

+= V1.42 =
+* New languages added.

+= V1.41 =
+* The compatibility with new WordPress version updated.

+= V1.40 =
+New option for hiding idle blocks in the ad blocks list was added.
+The bug with ads on the home page was fixed.

 = V1.39 =
 The Czech language file was added.
 Ability to add custom styles.